BraiNavLab/informed_baseline_search/readme.md

 # Guidelines for the choice of the baseline in XAI attribution methods
-### Authors: Cristian Morasso, Giorgio Dolci, Ilaria Boscolo Galazzo, Gloria Menegaz
+### Authors: Cristian Morasso*, Giorgio Dolci*', Ilaria Boscolo Galazzo*, Gloria Menegaz*
-Dept. Engineering for Innovation Medicine, University of Verona.
+*Dept. Engineering for Innovation Medicine, University of Verona.
+'Dept. Computer Science, University of Verona.

 ## Abstract